ComDec/Substrate-aware-descriptors/README.md

 ## Dataset

-The data used in the paper are in the **data** folder.
+The data used in the paper is in the **data** folder.
 Some scripts about data cleaning and so on are available in **tools** folder.

-The file in gjf format are optimized molecule 3D conformations.
+The files in gjf format are optimized molecule 3D conformations.

 ## Useful Scripts for Streamlined System